priyankaraghunathan15/boston-311-sql-case-study/README.md

 <br>

 ### 7. Which departments maintain SLA compliance while managing high workloads and open case volumes?

+This query evaluates which departments handle a high volume of 311 requests while maintaining strong SLA compliance.
+It reports each department’s total and open requests, the percentage of open cases, SLA compliance rate, and ranks them by SLA performance, considering only departments with at least 100 requests.

 **Result:**
 | Department | Total Requests | Open Requests | Open Request % | SLA Compliance % | SLA Rank |